 All Abbeyfield’s houses and care homes support the values and preferences of their residents and are open equally to people of all ethnic, religious and social backgrounds.

-We believe that local people have an essential part to play in helping older people in our community to live a more supported, fulfilling and secure life in their declining years.
+We believe that local people have an essential part to play in helping older people in our senior living communities to live a more supported, fulfilling, and secure life in their declining years.

 We already have close to 100 volunteers giving some of their valuable time to Abbeyfield Southern Oaks.
 However, we are always ready to welcome new faces, so as to spread the commitment, and to replace those loyal friends who feel that they have reached an age/stage of life when volunteering is no longer for them.

-There are lots of worthwhile ways in which volunteers help us to make living in Abbeyfield extra special for our residents.
+There are lots of worthwhile ways in which volunteers help us to make an independent living, assisted living, and partially assisted living in Abbeyfield extra special for our residents.
 Some make up the committees which govern and supervise the operations and ethos of our homes and communities.
 Others act as ‘shadows' and ‘house friends', whose role is to provide pastoral support and friendship to individual residents, and to help enhance the ‘family' feel of the houses by extending the services provided by the housekeeper and other staff.

 We look forward to recruiting volunteers from our future residents who we know will bring a wealth of skills and knowledge to our new landmark community.